zbmed-semtec/maSMPs/schema/README.md

 The [current version is 2.1.0](./maSMP_schema_v2/maSMP_v2.jsonld) with [corresponding usage profiles/guidelines](./maSMP_schema_v2/v2.1.0/profiles/).
 We have use the [Data Discovery Engine (DDE)](https://discovery.biothings.io/) to create types and properties, merging them all in one file corresponding to v2.1.0.

+[maSMP types](https://discovery.biothings.io/ns/maSMP) and [maSMP profiles](https://discovery.biothings.io/ns/maSMPProfiles) can be visualized in the DDE platform.
+Follow the links and you will get a summary of types and properties, and the corresponding profiles with usage guidelines (e.g., minimum, recommended and optional properties with cardinality).

 Future versions will be released based on new or improved crosswalks to SMP platforms such as [SMW](https://smw.ds-wizard.org) and [RDMO](https://rdmorganiser.github.io/).

 ### How to use version 2.1.0